What is a Prolactin Test?

 • Decrease in body hair

-During a prolactin level test a small needle will be used by a healthcare expert to draw blood from a vein.
-After the insertion of the needle, a little amount of blood will be collected in a test tube or vial.
+During a prolactin level test, a small needle will be used by a healthcare expert to draw blood from a vein.
+After the insertion of the needle, a small amount of blood will be collected in a test tube or vial.
 You may feel a slight sting or discomfort when the needle goes in or out.
 This normally takes five minutes.

 This test should be taken three to four hours after waking up.
 Prolactin levels fluctuate throughout the day but are typically highest in the early morning.